Schw4lbe/jizo-noods/README.md

 ##### basic:

 - add missing CMS features that are easy to realize out of the box
-- missing cms parts per discussion: banner lauftext, adresse location section, adresse top section, about us
+- missing cms parts per discussion: adresse top section
-- advance / rework existing CMS-definitions to give clear info for sections
-- advance template to resolve stage and go live config file

 ##### advanced: